NathaliaLietuvaite/Quantenkommunikation/PQMS-V16K-The-Universal-Cognitive-Substrate.md

 ---

-## APPENDIX A: COMPLETE PYTHON REFERENCE IMPLEMENTATION
+## Appendix A: Complete Python Reference Implementation

 The following code implements the entire V16K substrate.
 It is self‑contained, requires only Python 3.10+ with NumPy, and can be executed directly.
 The code is extensively commented and follows the architecture described in Section 5.